nejci/PRAr/README.md

 _Partition Relevance Analysis with the reduction step_

-This repository contains supporting material for the paper *Weighted Cluster Ensemble Based on Partition Relevance Analysis With Reduction Step*, Nejc Ilc (in review).
+This repository contains supporting material for the paper *Weighted Cluster Ensemble Based on Partition Relevance Analysis With Reduction Step*, Nejc Ilc (to be published).

 ## Requirements